Strategic Advisor, Intimate Partner Violence Intervention (IPVI)

 - Time Off: 16 paid holidays, 15 days of annual leave, 4 personal days, 20 sick days.

-- Retirement: 8% employer contribution after 1 year of employment; employees are vested in the employer contribution after 3 years of employment; employees can also make employee contributions immediately upon hire.
+- Retirement: 8% employer contributions after 1 year of employment, with employees vested after 3 years of employment; employees can also make employee contributions immediately upon hire.

 - CUNY Tuition Reimbursement: Partial reimbursement of credits for courses taken at any CUNY institution.

 - Summer Fridays from July 4th through the end of August